-VARIOUS LIFESKILLS NEEDED BY STUDENTS

-Various life skills are interdependent as they afect cash other.
+VARIOUS LIFE SKILLS NEEDED BY STUDENTS Vanious life skills are interdependent as they affect cash other.
 They go hand in hand and can assist students to succeed in their life.
-The provincement of these skills is a much more likely indication of Jutime sources than the conventional measure like taking a test.
-Students should learn beyond academics to make their life fruitful.
-WHO has proposed a set of Jollowing life skills comfortable with one-self, to recognize the ways by which one can hande his/her stresses and to have optimum religion of own potentials.
+The procurement of these skills is a much more likely indicator of Jutice sciess than the conventional measure like taking a test.
+Students should leaven beyond academics to make their life fruitful.
+WHO has proposed a set of following life skills Self - awareness Empathy Quative thinking Guitical thinking + Paster solving Decision making Coping with staces Coping with emotions.
+Interpressonal relationship + Effective communication Delf-awareness: Self auxoueness refers to the ability to sucognize own Strengthe, weaknesses, likings, distiking and so on.
+Often, the students do not bother to identify strengths and Weaknesses.
+This may lead to under utilization of strengths comfortable with one-set, to recognize the ways by which one can hande his/here stresses and to have optimum religation of own potentials.